MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/custom-log-parser.md

     ![Review field in custom log parser.](media/log-data.png)

-6. Then, fill in the fields based on your data to delineate which columns in the data correlate to specific fields in Cloud App Security.
+6. Then, fill in the fields based on your data to delineate which columns in the data correlate to specific fields in Defender for Cloud Apps.
 You may have to modify column names in your log file to correlate properly.

     > [!NOTE]
     > The fields are case-sensitive.
-Make sure you spell and type the names of the columns identically in Cloud App Security and in the log file.
+Make sure you spell and type the names of the columns identically in Defender for Cloud Apps and in the log file.
 Also, make sure that the date format you choose is identical.

     ![Fill in custom log parser fields.](media/custom-log-parser.png)